-To vote in the 2023 Municipal Election, you must be a registered voter.
+To vote in the 2025 General Election, you must be a registered voter.
 You may pre-register to vote, register while voting absentee, or you may register at the polls on Election Day.
 If you have moved, changed your name, or have not voted in the past four years, you must re-register.

 - Pre-register: Voter registration applications must be received by election officials 21 days before Election Day.
-The 2023 deadline to pre-register is Tuesday, October 17, 2023, for the General. - Register at City, County, and State government offices, or online at mnvotes.org - o Registration deadline is 5:00 p.m. if completed in person or by mail and 11:59 p.m. if online - Register on Election Day: See the election website or call our office for a list of state-authorized identification required as proof of residence.
+The 2025 deadline to pre-register is Tuesday, October 14. - Register at City, County, and State government offices, or online at mnvotes.gov - o Registration deadline is 5:00 p.m. if completed in person or by mail and 11:59 p.m. if online - Register on Election Day: See the election website or call our office for a list of state-authorized identification required as proof of residence.
 Allow extra time at the polls to complete the registration process.

-Absentee Voting:
+Absentee Voting (Early Voting):

-General Election: Friday, September 22 - Monday, November 6
+Friday, September 19 - Monday, November 3

-- You may vote in person or complete the entire process by mail.
+- You may submit your absentee ballot by mail.
 Allow at least 7 days to complete the entire mail process.
-You may pick up an application for an absentee ballot in person, call to request one by mail, or print the application off our website.
-We must receive your signed application before we can mail your ballot. - Voters do not need to be pre-registered to vote by absentee ballot.
+You may apply for a mail ballot online at https://mnvotes.sos.mn.gov/abrequest/index, pick up an application for an absentee ballot in person, call to request one by mail, or print the application off our website.
+We must receive your signed application before we can mail your ballot. - In-person absentee voting is also available during these time periods. see the 2025 Early Voting Locations section below for details. - Voters do not need to be pre-registered to vote by absentee ballot.
 The absentee ballot process may include voter registration if necessary. - If your campaign is assisting voters in the vote-by-mail process, be aware that you are required by law to submit absentee ballot applications within 10 days after it has been dated by the voter.
 To better serve these voters, it is recommended that they be submitted as soon as possible. - Special absentee voting procedures are available to voters with incapacitating health conditions, who are disabled, or who have personal safety concerns.
 See M.S.
 203B.11 or call our office for details. - Absentee ballot application forms and a complete list of those that have applied for a ballot cannot be made available for public review until after 8:00 p.m. on Election Day.
 However, a list of those voters with an accepted absentee ballot is available by request before the close of polls on Election Day (M.S.
 201.091; M.S.
-203B.12) - see more in Section 3, Campaign Activities Reminders - Absentee votes are combined with results from the precincts before precinct totals are posted to the web on Election Day.
+203B.12) see more in Section 3, Campaign Activities Reminders - Absentee votes are combined with results from the precincts before precinct totals are posted to the web on Election Day.